HewlettPackard/terraform-provider-oneview/docs/r/server_hardware.html.markdown

 ## Argument Reference

-* `mp_hosts_and_ranges` - (Required) Set of IP addresses, host names, and/or IPv4 address ranges of rack mount servers' iLO management processors.
+* `hostname` - (Required)IP address or host name of a rack mount server's iLO management processor.
 * `username` -  (Required) iLO user account login name with Administrator User Accounts privilege.
 * `password` - (Required) The password for the specified username.
 * `licensing_intent` - (Required) The type of product license to assign to the server hardware.